raison00/Design-Resources/README.md

 * [Material Design Onboarding](https://material.io/design/communication/onboarding.html): Virtual unboxing experience that helps users get started with an app
 * [How Dribbble onboards new users](http://teardowns.ui-patterns.com/onboarding/how-dribbble-onboards-new-users#1): How well has a design community site designed its own UX flows?
 * [How Behance onboards new users](http://teardowns.ui-patterns.com/onboarding/how-behance-onboards-new-users#1): Adobe’s attempt to maintain an online platform to showcase and discover creative work across all of their products.
+* [Discoverability and Learnability](https://www.interaction-design.org/literature/article/make-it-easy-on-the-user-designing-for-discoverability-within-mobile-apps): The ease at which users can find new features or functions with an app and learn to use the things that they find.

 ## Colors
 * [WebAIM](https://webaim.org/resources/contrastchecker/):WCAG Contrast and Color Requirements